nikunjsanghai/Intermediate_Programming_Cplusplus/Week4/hw3_help_Disc1C_Winter2023.md

 #### Question 1
 Requires you to implement a [last in first out](https://www.geeksforgeeks.org/lifo-last-in-first-out-approach-in-programming/) approach , each sentence can be considered as an entry(element) in a container.
-Which [container](https://cplusplus.com/reference/stl/) do you know can store an unspecified number of data elements?
+Which [container](https://cplusplus.com/reference/stl/) do you know can store an unspecified number of data elements?  \[Hint:Try to use vectors here]

 - For help with syntax and how to write and read from a file read here.
 [TA_Notes](https://github.com/nikunjsanghai/PIC10B_Disc_1C_2A/blob/main/Week1/file_streaming.md)